SumoLogic/sumologic-kubernetes-collection/docs/fluent/best-practices.md

 be able to survive for a given amount of time without a data loss, delivering the data later when everything is operational again.

-The FluentD buffer size is controlled by two major parameters - the size of the persistent volume in Kubernetes, and the maximum size of the buffer on disk.
+The Fluentd buffer size is controlled by two major parameters - the size of the persistent volume in Kubernetes, and the maximum size of the buffer on disk.
 Both need to be adjusted if you want to buffer more (or less) data.